BrunelAlice/BrunelAlice/README.md

 I am currently working with **TypeScript and MobX** for **Dotter.Science**.
 [Go say "Hi"!](https://www.dotter.science/)

 I have a background in **UX design** and **graphic design** and I have done several trainings in Agile Project Management.
-My current stack is composed of **Mongo DB, React/TypeScript, NodeJS**, with **MobX** and **Redux** as states manager.
+My current stack is composed of **React/TypeScript, Mongo DB, NodeJS**, with **MobX** and **Redux** as states manager.
 I work with **CSS preprocessor (Sass)**.

 ## 🔭 Projects I am working on
-Obviously, I am working on my clients projects, but I also would like to showcase my **Hangman game**.
+I am working on a big project for my client that I cannot share here, so I thought I would showcase my **Hangman game**.
 I decided to go with a specific vintage inspired design, which I would like to improve and animate.
 The game logic is done, you are welcome to have a look over here: https://github.com/BrunelAlice/hangman

 Otherwise, I am working on building a portfolio of **animated elements and animated websites**.
 I don't have much time to work on it though, as I am <ins>currently booked</ins> as a freelance developer.